hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

     + local variable within a function overrides a global variable w/ the same name
     + global scope / global variable
       + variable declared outside of a function
-      + used naywhere in the code
+      + used anywhere in the code
     + local scope / local variable (function scope)
       + variable declared to be local to the function
       + override any global variable w/ the same name